How To Take Care Of Curly Hair

 Curly hair is generally classified into four groups:

 You also need to give consideration to the type of hair – all curls are not created equal.
 How thick are the strands?
 Is the hair dry (most curly hair is)?

 What’s the hair density like – is there a lot of hair on the head?

-All these factors come into play when taking care of curly hair.
-We are here to help - keep reading for eight easy ways to look after your son or daughter's curly hair:
+All these factors come into play when taking care of the hair.
+We are here to help – keep reading for eight easy ways to look after your son or daughter’s curly hair:

-1. Unlike straight hair, curly hair can go anything from 7 to 10 days before it needs a wash.
+1. Unlike straight hair, curly hair can go anything from five to 10 days before it needs a wash.

 It takes the natural oils from the scalp a longer time to travel down those twists and spirals so curly hair stays cleaner for longer.

-2. Before you wash curly hair, it’s important to detangle.
+2. Before you wash, it’s essential to detangle.

 This doesn’t need to result in tears; saturate the hair with water and use a conditioner with a lot of slip – meaning it glides easily through the hair.

 Use a Tangle Teezer, wide tooth comb or paddle brush to help the process along.